JoaoPRS98/SQL_Data_Warehouse/README.md

 - **Integration:** Combine both sources into a **single, user-friendly data model** designed for analytical queries.
 - **Scope:** Focus on the **latest dataset only**; historization of data is **not required**.
 - **Documentation:** Provide **clear documentation** of the data model to support both **business stakeholders** and **analytics teams**.

+---

+## 🧠 Inspiration

+This project was inspired by the YouTube video
+🎥 **"SQL Data Warehouse from Scratch | Full Hands-On Data Engineering Project"**
+by **Baraa** — whose content provided a great foundation for practicing end-to-end Data Engineering concepts.